 Payments received after the scheduled due date are subject to a $10 late payment fine.

 Many students and families love the convenience of paying online by card through MyAACC.
 We accept Visa, MasterCard, Discover and American Express.
-You also can pay by card in person, over the phone (410-777-2236) or by mail (by writing your card information on your payment stub).
+You also can pay by card over the phone (410-777-2236) or by mail (by writing your card information on your payment stub).
 At this time, automatic payment plans by credit card are not available.

 Note: There is a $25 fee for each returned check, and after two returned check fees, you no longer will be allowed to pay by check.